tronprotocol/java-tron/README.md

 ## Running a full node for mainnet

-Full node has full historical data, it is the entry point into the TRON network , it can be used by other processes as a gateway into the TRON network via HTTP and GRPC endpoints.
+Full node has full historical data, it is the entry point into the TRON network, it can be used by other processes as a gateway into the TRON network via HTTP and GRPC endpoints.
 You can interact with the TRON network through full node：transfer assets, deploy contracts, interact with contracts and so on. `-c` parameter specifies a configuration file to run a full node:

 ```bash
 $ nohup java -Xms9G -Xmx9G -XX:ReservedCodeCacheSize=256m \